In addition to skiing, snowboarding, ice skating and crazy carpet sledding opportunities, Grouse Mountain also has great snowshoeing trails in winter.

 Along this early part of the trail, on your right at one point, you’ll likely see a small frozen waterfall of icicles.
 To your left for a fair bit of the way is a steep drop.
 At certain points on a clear day you can see the Strait of Georgia and Vancouver Island in the distance.
 If you return at around dusk the sunset can be amazing.

 After about a kilometre the trail narrows and in parts it becomes steep, but not overly so.
-It can get steep enough though that having poles can be helpful on the way back down.
+It can get steep enough, though, that having poles can be helpful on the way back down.

 The Snowshoe Grind goes to Dam Mountain.
 From the top the view is amazing (assuming good visibility).
-To the top and back is about 4.3 kilometres.
+To the top and back is about 4.3 kms.
 If you want to go further, you can continue on and do the Dam Mountain Loop.

 (D) Dam Mountain Loop